Jonathan Wells (intelligent design advocate)

-John Corrigan "Jonathan" Wells (born 1942) is an American author, theologian, and advocate of the pseudoscientific argument of intelligent design.
-Wells joined the Unification Church in 1974, and subsequently wrote that the teachings of church founder Sun Myung Moon, his own studies at the Unification Theological Seminary and his prayers convinced him to devote his life to "destroying Darwinism."
-The term Darwinism is often used by intelligent design proponents and other creationists to refer to the scientific consensus on evolution.
-He gained a PhD in religious studies at Yale University in 1986, then became Director of the Unification Church's inter-religious outreach organization in New York City.
-In 1989, he studied at the University of California, Berkeley, where he earned a PhD in molecular and cellular biology in 1994.
-He became a member of several scientific associations and has published in academic journals.
+John Corrigan "Jonathan" Wells (September 19, 1942 – September 19, 2024) was an American biologist, theologian, and advocate of the pseudoscientific argument of intelligent design.
+Wells joined the Unification Church in 1974, and subsequently wrote that the teachings of its founder Sun Myung Moon and his own studies at the Unification Theological Seminary and his prayers convinced him to devote his life to "destroying Darwinism."

+After gaining a Ph.D. in religious studies from Yale University, Wells became Director of the Unification Church's inter-religious outreach organization in New York City.
+In 1989, he studied at the University of California, Berkeley, where he earned a second Ph.D. in molecular and cellular biology in 1994.
+He became a member of several scientific associations and had published in academic journals.

 In his book Icons of Evolution: Science or Myth?
-(2000), Wells argues that a number of examples used to illustrate biology textbooks were grossly exaggerated, distorted truth, or were patently false.
+(2000), Wells argued that a number of examples used to illustrate biology textbooks were grossly exaggerated, distorted truth, or were patently false.
 Wells said that this shows that evolution conflicts with the evidence, and so argued against its teaching in public education.
 Some reviewers of Icons of Evolution have said that Wells misquoted experts cited as sources and took minor issues out of context, basing his argument on a flawed syllogism.
-Wells's views on evolution have been rejected by the scientific community.
+Wells's views on evolution had been rejected by the scientific community.